-(1) The nomination paper must state the candidate's -
+The nomination paper must state the candidate's -

-- (a) full name,

-- (b) contact address in full, and

-- constituency or class within a constituency, of which the candidate is a member.
+- (a) full name, - (b) contact address in full (which should be a postal address), and constituency or class within a constituency, of which the candidate is a member.
+An e-mail address may also be provided for the purposes of electronic communication). - (c) Constituency or class within a constituency of which the candidate is a member.